sparisi/gym_minatar/README.md

 different starting states.
 For example, in `GridworldMiddleStart` the agent starts in the middle of the grid, while in `GridworldRandomStart` it starts in a random tile.

-### <ins>Transition</ins>
-By default, the transition is deterministic except in quicksand tiles, where any action fails with 90% probability (the agent does not move).
-Transition can be made stochastic everywhere by passing `random_action_prob`.
-This is the probability that the action will be random.
-For example, if `random_action_prob=0.1` there is a 10% chance that the agent will do a random action instead of doing the one passed to `self.step(action)`.

 ### <ins>Rewards</ins>
 - Doing `STAY` at the goal: +1
 - Doing `STAY` at a distracting goal: 0.1